 Acid deposition assessment

 Under Alberta’s Acid Deposition Management Framework, 2 provincewide acid deposition assessments have been completed.

 2004 Assessment and framework revision

 - 2004 Acid Deposition Assessment for Alberta

 - Review of the Acid Deposition Management Framework and Its Implementation

 - Alberta Acid Deposition Management Framework

-To view information on the Edmonton 83H East area, please visit the Open Government Portal at:
+To view information on both Edmonton 83H East and West areas, visit the Open Government Portal at:

 - Site-Specific Critical Loads of Acid Deposition on Soils in the Edmonton 83H East Map Sheet, Alberta